SKP Knitting: How to Do This Decrease

 Why Do Knitting Decreases?

-Decreases are also used when you are working on a decorative design such as lace.
-Decreases are paired with increases, often yarn overs to create the holes, or eyelets seen in lace.
+Decreases are also used when working on a decorative design such as lace.
+They are paired with increases, often yarnovers, to create the holes or eyelets seen in lace.

 Classifying Knit Decreases

-Decreased stitches in knitting either slope or slant to the right or to the left according to the Craft Yarn Council.
+According to the Craft Yarn Council, the decreased stitches in knitting either slope or slant to the right or left.
 They can also be single or double decreases.

-Decreases that slant to the left are normally made on the right side, whereas those that slant to the right are used on the left side.
+Decreases that slant to the left are typically made on the right side, whereas those that slant to the right are used on the left side.

-Decreases should be symmetrical or mirror each other for the best look.
-So, it's important to pair a left slanting decrease with a right slanting decrease.
+For the best look, decreases should be symmetrical or mirror each other.
+So, it's important to pair a left-slanting decrease with a right-slanting decrease.

 Single Left-Leaning Decreases